jellyfin/jellyfin.org/docs/general/server/media/excluding-directory.md

 # Excluding a directory

 Directories, and their respective media files, can be excluded from the library scan.
 This can be achieved by placing a `.ignore` file in the directory you want to exclude.
-As a result, the directory, and it's subdirectories, will be excluded from being scanned and shown to the end user.
+As a result, the directory, and its subdirectories, will be excluded from being scanned and shown to the end user.

 :::tip